 - Try to plan excursions around naps (if you can – don’t stress if you can’t).
 Don’t be a slave to your child’s usual schedule, but certainly take it into account when planning activities.
 If your toddler takes one afternoon nap, try to plan an outing in the morning, or during mid-afternoon.
 If your child takes two naps, try to squeeze an excursion in around lunchtime.

 - Be flexible – tired will happen!
 Your best-laid plans will not equal perfect sleep.
 The truth is, vacation means a different daily schedule and different surroundings, and that will spell disrupted sleep.
 If you do your homework and plan well, you can minimize sleep damage, but do be prepared for some fussiness, a late nap, some late bedtimes, etc.

 - Book a few “getting back on track” days after you get home.
 Believe it or not, vacation doesn’t end when you come home.
 The aftermath of vacation can stick around in the form of whacked-out sleep schedules!
 That’s why we recommend taking a few days after you get home to get back to normal.
 Try to make sure you can be home during these days, so that you don’t have any errands or outings that can further-disrupt sleep.

-- And of course, as a last tip – don’t forget to have fun!
-When you take vacation with your baby or toddler, it is a time to enjoy your family, so don’t get too focused on sleep, lest it suck the enjoyment out of your travels.
+- And of course, as a last tip – don’t forget to HAVE FUN!
+When you take a vacation with your baby or toddler, it’s a time to enjoy your family.
+So don’t get too focused on sleep, lest it suck the enjoyment out of your travels!

 Build in “lazy” breaks in the midst of your activities.
 You may be able to go-go-go, but your child likely cannot!
 As a general rule, plan for one big activity per day, or two smaller outings.
 But also be sure to schedule in some lazy mornings or afternoons (or even days, depending on how long your trip is) so that the whole family can sleep in, nap, and generally relax.